mariciabalayan/SkillVille/README.md

 2. Download the whole SkillVille project.
 3. Run the Corona Simulator.
 4. Open the SkillVille project on the simulator and load the main.lua file.
+5. To build the application for Android, JDK needs to be installed first.
+(Corona doesn't support JDK7)

+For a more detailed installation guide, see: http://docs.coronalabs.com/guide/start/installWin/